-Egypt’s population is just over 90 million and is estimated to be growing at more than one million each year.
+Egypt’s population is more than 99 million and estimated to be growing at more than one million annually.
 The majority of Egyptians are Sunni Muslim.
 Christians are estimated to comprise around 8-10% of the population (though some church sources give higher estimates).
 The Coptic Orthodox church is the largest Christian community.
-Other registered churches include the Greek and Syrian Orthodox churches, the Armenian, Chaldean, Coptic, Maronite, Melkite, Roman and Syrian Catholic churches, the Armenian Apostolic Church, the Anglican church and 16 other Protestant denominations of which the Presbyterian church is the largest.
+Other registered churches include the Greek Orthodox Church, the Syrian Orthodox and Armenian Apostolic churches, the Chaldean, Maronite, Melkite, Armenian, Coptic, Roman and Syrian Catholic churches, the Anglican church and 16 other Protestant denominations, of which the Presbyterian church is the largest.

-Egypt’s constitution of 2014 establishes Islam as the religion of the State and the principles of Islamic law as the main source of legislation, also providing that Christians and Jews may govern personal status and religious affairs according to their own codes.
+Egypt’s 2014 constitution establishes Islam as the State religion and the principles of Islamic law as the main source of legislation.
+It also provides that Christians and Jews may govern personal status and religious affairs according to their own codes.
 The constitution affirms the principle of non-discrimination, including on the basis of religion.
 It states that freedom of religion is absolute and guarantees freedom of religious practice in accordance with regulations, though this right is limited to adherents of the Abrahamic religions (i.e. Judaism, Christianity and Islam).
 Although religious conversion is not prohibited in codified legislation, conversion away from Islam is not allowed in practice.

 Egypt ratified the International Covenant on Civil and Political Rights (the ICCPR) on 14 January 1982.
 The ICCPR upholds the right to freedom of religion, including the right to hold a religion of one’s choice and the right to manifest that religion (Article 18).
 It also upholds the rights of minorities and the principle of non-discrimination.
 However, Egypt ratified international treaties with a reservation against articles that violate Islamic law.